hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

             "transType": "install",
             "invokeType": "Move",

+        PTE can install a chaincode on all peers within an orgnization or on specified peers.

+        ##### Install a chaincode on all peers

-        And set channelOpt name to the channel name and orgName to a list of org names:
+        Set channelOpt name to the channel name and orgName to a list of org names:

             "channelOpt":
                 "name":  "testchannel1",